 That is where this list comes in.

-These are my top tools that I use for myself and my music clients as we grow our online empires.
+These are my top tools for musicians that I use for myself and my music clients as we grow our online empires.
 Close out those 17 tabs that you have open and decide to just focus on this one.

 Website builder: Squarespace